Gogotsi Receives Highest H-Index Value Recorded in College of Engineering

 July 12, 2018

-Drexel Materials Professor Yury Gogotsi, PhD, whose research as founder and director of the A.J.
-Drexel Nanomaterials Institute and member of the Department of Materials Science and Engineering has opened new possibilities for the application of nanomaterials, has received an h-index value of 100 from Google Scholar and other citation databases -- the highest ever received by a professor within the College of Engineering.* The h-index classifies scholars according to the number of extant papers that have been cited by other scientists and publications.
+Distinguished University and Charles T. and Ruth M. Bach Professor Yury Gogotsi, PhD, whose research as founder and director of the A.J.
+Drexel Nanomaterials Institute and member of Drexel Materials has opened new possibilities for the application of nanomaterials, has received an h-index value of 100 from Google Scholar and other citation databases -- the highest ever received by a professor within the College of Engineering.* The h-index classifies scholars according to the number of extant papers that have been cited by other scientists and publications.
 The Google Scholar distinction refers to Gogotsi’s papers published just since 2013.

 A high h-index value signifies leadership in the field and underscores the degree to which an individual’s research has advanced and inspired the work of peer scientists.
 In Gogotsi’s case, the h value means he has 100 papers that have each received citations 100 times, an extraordinary level of influence.